-Vikings premieres March 3rd at 10/9c on the History Channel!
+Vikings premieres March 3rd on the History Channel!

 Updated February 28

 The History Channel wants us to know just what this battle we are about to get into feels like!
-Here are new video clips from the first episode of Vikings.
+Here is a behind-the-scenes look at Vikings.

 Series Premiere Episode Description (March 3 at 10 p.m.):